NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 We explicitly set `config` and `overlays` to avoid them being inadvertently overridden by [global configuration](https://nixos.org/manual/nixpkgs/stable/#chap-packageconfig).

-`mkShellNoCC` is a function that takes as argument an attribute set.
+`mkShellNoCC` is a function that takes as an argument an attribute set.
 Here we give it an attribute `packages` with a list containing two items from the `pkgs` attribute set.

 :::{Dropdown} Side note on `mkShell`

 `nix-shell` and `mkShell` were originally conceived as a way to construct a shell environment containing the [tools needed to debug package builds](https://nixos.org/manual/nixpkgs/stable/#sec-tools-of-stdenv), such as Make or GCC.
-Only later it became widely used as a general way to make temporary environments for other purposes.
+Only later did it become widely used as a general way to make temporary environments for other purposes.
 `mkShellNoCC` is a function that produces such an environment, but without a compiler toolchain.

 You may encounter examples of `mkShell` or `mkShellNoCC` that add packages to the `buildInputs` or `nativeBuildInputs` attributes instead.